Louis-Aime/calendrical-javascript/README.md

 The complete description of the parameters is available in Chronos.js.
 Calendars.js gives usage examples.
  * weekdayRule is a compound object that summerizes the rules regarding weeks.
 Regular 7-days weeks are handled, as well as systems with epagomenal days: one or two epagomenal days each at different places in the year, or several epagomenal days at the end of the year.
 #### methods
-  * geWeekFigures (dayIndex, characDayIndex, year): \[week number, week day number, year offset, weeks in year\]. *dayIndex* is the stamp of a day.
+  * getWeekFigures (dayIndex, characDayIndex, year): \[week number, week day number, year offset, weeks in year\]. *dayIndex* is the stamp of a day.
 It represents the day whose figures are computed.
 It is the number of a day, not a timestamp, e.g. divide the Posix timestamp by *Chronos.DAY_UNIT*. *characDayIndex* represents the day that always belongs to a week (generally # 1 week), in the *year*.
 Result is an array of numbers: \[week number, week day number, year offset, number of weeks in this week year\].
 Year offset is -1, 0 or 1; this figure should be added to *year* in order to get the *week-year* the date belongs to, which can be 1 before or after the date's year.
 The parameters for those computations build up the weekdayRule object.

 ### IsoCounter : class